AhmadAlhazmi75/UNIT-1-PROJECT/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the [MIT License](LICENSE.md) - see the LICENSE.md file for details.